Los Angeles To Napa Valley – A Wine Lovers Roadtrip

 From Carmel, it is just shy of a three-hour drive to Napa Valley with the best of California’s coast behind you and the best of California wine awaiting you.

 As the crow flies Napa Valley is 380 miles from downtown Los Angeles.
-Driving distance taking the 5 up the central valley is 412 miles.
+The driving distance from Los Angeles to Napa Valley, taking the 5 up the central valley, is 412 miles.
 If you drive up the coast on Highway 1 (the Pacific Coast Highway) your the distance is 500 miles.

 Driving non-stop from Los Angeles to Napa Valley on the 5 will take you about six and a half hours.
 If you take the coastal route up the Pacific Coast Highway the drive will be close to 10 hours with no stops.